 Skip to main content

 An environment is everything an agent can interact with—your APIs, services, databases, wrapped as tools.
-But it’s more than that: the environment also defines how agents are evaluated through scripts.
+It also defines how agents are evaluated through scenarios.
 When you deploy an environment, you’re creating a sandbox that agents can learn from at scale.

 Tools

-Start with hud init to scaffold an environment—works with existing codebases or from scratch:
+Start with hud init to scaffold an environment.
+Works on existing codebases too:

 hud init